 Fellow female crooner Miranda Lambert was recognized by CMT for both her work with Pistol Annies and her solo work.
 Pistol Annies lost the Video of the Year Award to Lady Antebellum, but Lambert went home with the Female Video of the Year thanks to her hit "Over You."
 Lambert skyrocketed to fame in 2003 when she competed on "Nashville Star," a country and western talent competition show.
 Although Lambert was not crowned the winner of "Nashville Star," she went on to receive the Top New Female Vocalist award from the Academy of Country Music (ACM) in 2007.
 Earlier this year, Lambert received Album of the Year and Female Vocalist of the Year from the ACM.

 Lady Antebellum was nominated for three CMT awards and took home Group Video of the Year for their hit single, "We Owned the Night."
-Lead singer Hillary Scott joined the band in 2008 but has enjoyed success as a solo artist and songwriter as well.
+Lead singer Hillary Scott joined the band in 2008 but has enjoyed success as a solo song writer and songwriter as well.
 Scott, along with fellow nominee Miranda Lambert, penned a song for Blake Shelton in 2010.
 It made the Billboard Charts and was included on the "Country Strong" soundtrack.
-She has written country love songs for several other artists as well.
+She has written country love songs for several other song writer as well.

 Although she received a nomination for "Safe and Sound," a track from "The Hunger Games" soundtrack, Taylor Swift received no CMT awards this year.
 Since Swift dominated at both the 2008 Grammy Awards and the American Music Awards, won CMA's Entertainer of the Year in 2009 and 2010, and made a clean sweep at the 2011 Billboard Music Awards, she is expected to make a triumphant return in 2013.
 She is currently on a world tour in support of her CD, "Speak Now World Tour Live."